pymultitudes/pymultitudes.github.io/_posts/2020-06-05-assignment2.md

 I never could have imagined that there is a correlation between the salinity and the temperature of the sea.
 I believe that the results are partially combined with the depth at which the samples were taken.
 The difference due to the salinity of the water is probably so small that my model would not be able to capture accurately.
 Also, I noticed that much of the data has quite a lot of noise, so I am not at all sure that am accurate model can even be created.

+### Resources

+This is the link to the notebook on [Jovian](https://jovian.ml/pymultitudes/jovian-assignment-2/v/15) And this is the Kaggle site where you can find the input dataset: [https://www.kaggle.com/sohier/calcofi](https://www.kaggle.com/sohier/calcofi)

 I enjoyed this exercise as part of the assignment of week two of the [freecodecamp](https://www.freecodecamp.org/) course in collaboration with [Jovian](https://jovian.ml/): [Deep Learning with PyTorch: Zero to GANs](https://jovian.ml/forum/c/pytorch-zero-to-gans/18)

 <!--